 Staff, patients and visitors will soon have even more ways to get to and from Westmead Hospital, with the introduction of new train, ferry and bus timetables by Transport for NSW.

-The new timetables will officially come into effect on Saturday, November 26, 2017 and will include more than 1500 new train services, close to 7000 new bus services and more than 140 ferry services across the state.
+The new timetables officially come into effect on Saturday, November 26, 2017 and will include more than 1500 new train services, close to 7000 new bus services and more than 140 ferry services across NSW.

-For the Westmead precinct, the changes mean 300 extra weekly bus services on Route 711, trains every three minutes to run between Parramatta and the CBD in peak periods and a seven per cent increase in train services stopping at Westmead Station.
+For the Westmead precinct, the changes mean 300 extra weekly bus services on Route 711, trains every three minutes to run between Parramatta and the CBD in peak periods and an 18 per cent increase in train services stopping at Westmead Station.

 The new timetables will provide more options for staff across the precinct to travel to work without needing to drive, supporting both sustainability and health goals for the future.